metabase/metabase/docs/developers-guide/visual-tests.md

 We use Cypress to write Percy tests so we can fully use all existing helpers and custom commands.

 Visual regression tests live inside the `frontend/test/metabase-visual` directory.
-Writing a Percy test consists of creating a desired page state and executing `cy.percySnapshot()` command.
+Writing a Percy test consists of creating a desired page state and executing `cy.createPercySnapshot()` command.

 ### Goal